 Nasturtium Vodka cocktails

-Nasturtium vodka lends itself to a variations of the Bloody Mary, as horseradish vodka does.
-But I had a go at experimenting and came up with the Nose twister.
-I’ll be experimenting a bit more but in the meantime if you come up with an interesting cocktail using this or any other of my recipes I’d love to hear your comments.
+Nasturtium vodka lends itself to variations of the Bloody Mary, just as horseradish vodka does.
+But I had a go at experimenting and came up with the nose twister.
+I’ll be experimenting a bit more but in the meantime, if you come up with an interesting cocktail using this or any other of my recipes I’d love to hear your comments.